Vikki Tobak: Early life

 Tobak's family immigrated to Detroit, Michigan in the late 1970s when she was five years old.
 In an interview given to journalist Ben Merlis for the online magazine udiscovermusic.com she commented on her early musical experience, “I landed in Detroit – a predominantly black city, predominantly music-oriented city, where music is everywhere you go.
 You hear Motown, you hear Aretha and Stevie Wonder, that was my impression of what America was from the start."
-In Cold War America, some of her white classmates often treated her with mistrust, whereas the black community, she says, welcomed her with open arms.

 It was in Detroit that she immersed herself into early hip hop culture.
 New York groups like Public Enemy and EPMD were writing about creating identity and demanding respect.
 The movement inspired her to be closer to the pulse.
 As a teenager, Tobak moved from Detroit to New York City where, after working for a time as a cashier and doorwoman at the nightclub called Nell's, she got an entry-level job at Payday Records, the label known for such hip hop performers as Gang Starr, Guru, DJ Premier, Jeru the Damaja, and Mos Def.
 After just a few months at the company she was promoted to marketing and PR director, which included organizing photography sessions for the artists.
 She continued to work in the music industry throughout the nineties, experiences that gave her a behind-the-scenes perspective on the rise of hip hop culture.
 Her insider knowledge on the subject segued into work as a music journalist and also as a music photography curator.